 In winter these concerns remain the same, although you will also have the added risk of ice, strong winds and/or snow.
 Again, be honest with yourself in assessing your own abilities under trying conditions.

-How often will I need to refuel?
+How often will I need to refuel on the NC500?

-It’s so frustrating hearing that nagging little voice in the back of your mind questioning whether you’re going to make it to the next petrol (gas) station!
+It’s so frustrating hearing that nagging little voice in the back of your mind questioning whether you’re going to make it to the next petrol (gas) station.

 Our approach was to refuel at the earliest opportunity after our tank dropped below half-full.
 This was very conservative, but served us well.
 We’ve heard of others using a similar tactic, but at quarter-full, that worked just as well.